-A. YOUR ROLE
+A. SCS EMPLOYEE ROLE

-The purpose of this chapter is to define and describe your role, including conduct and ethics during and after the procurement process.
+The purpose of this section is to define and describe SCS employee role, including conduct and ethics during and after the procurement process.

 It is extremely important to note that the District will not process invoices that do not have a valid contract or Purchase Order executed by authorized District personnel.
-Therefore, all vendors are required to have a valid contract or Purchase Order (purchases \$500 or greater) prior to providing services or delivering goods to a school or office within the District.
+Therefore, all vendors are required to have a valid contract or Purchase Order (purchases over \$500) prior to providing services or delivering goods to a school or office within the District.
 If the vendor provides services or delivers goods in advance of a valid executed contract or Purchase Order, the vendor does so at its own risk and invoices received will not be processed for payment.
-Therefore, you must ensure that prior to receipt of services or goods delivered by a vendor, that the appropriate procedures are followed to ensure payment to the vendor.
+Therefore, SCS employee must ensure that prior to receipt of services or goods delivered by a vendor, that the appropriate procedures are followed to ensure payment to the vendor.

 In addition, purchases shall be made as provided by applicable Tennessee Law, Federal Law, Board policies and the policies and procedures within this manual.
 Any purchase or contracts entered into in violation of the policies and procedures contained herein are void and not binding on the District.
-You may be subject to personal liability if you willfully or intentionally violate the policies and procedures set forth in this Procurement Manual including liability for the costs of services or goods incurred by the District.
+An SCS employee may be subject to personal liability if they willfully or intentionally violate the policies and procedures set forth in this Procurement Manual including liability for the costs of services or goods incurred by the District.